SoM Recruiting and Communications

 Music Festivals

 Music Festivals are an opportunity to bring middle school and high school students to campus and participate in an ensemble or receive a rating.
-Current Festivals include Middle School Band Day, Honor Band, Middle School Orchestra Invitational, High School Orchestra Festival, Jazz Invitational, All-State Choir Festival, Shocker Sing, Shocker Keys, Middle and High School Keyboard Festival, and the SMTA Piano Festival.
+Current Festivals include Middle School Band Day, Honor Band, Middle School Orchestra Invitational, High School Orchestra Invitational, Jazz Invitational, All-State Choir Festival, Shocker Sing, Shocker Keys, Middle and High School Keyboard Festival, and the SMTA Piano Festival.
 Others may be considered with consultation of the Director.

 • Faculty coordinator will submit a budget to the Music office for approval prior to advertising begins.
 A Festival must pay for itself.
 No school funds will be provided.

-• Work with the Administrative Specialist and/or Performance Facilities to ensure rooms are reserved and policies are followed.
+• Work with the SOM Administrative Specialist and/or Performance Facilities to ensure rooms are reserved and policies are followed.

-The School of Music has a large musical instrument inventory, which is available to be loaned to students and faculty at the discretion of the applicable applied faculty member.
+The School of Music has a large musical instrument inventory which is available to be loaned to students and faculty at the discretion of the applicable applied faculty member.
 The official inventory and lending data is maintained by the Athletic Bands Director (ABD).

 • If a student needs to borrow a School musical instrument, the applicable applied faculty member communicates with the ABD which instrument the student should be allowed to borrow.
 The student will then complete an instrument rental form and provide myWSU ID and current driver’s license.